The PELC Word-Phrase Table – Why Personalising

 With the help of a teacher, someone who is proficient in English, or a good book on collocations, you can add collocations and common phrases under the second language words.
 Use a dash (-) before collocations:

-- move to Poland
+1. przeprowadzić się | move to - move to Poland |

-3. płacić rachunkipay the bills
+3. płacić rachunki | pay the bills |

-5. w porównaniu z / docompared with/to
+5. w porównaniu z / do | compared with/to ALSO: in comparison to |

 * DEF = definition